American minesweeper broken up on the beach at Stonehouse, Plymouth.

 Care must be taken when investigating this hulk as the foreshore is littered with her remains and other rubbish including broken bottles and sharp metal.
 The hulk itself is an unstable pile of timber and steel so excavation is dangerous, and please note that the valuable non-ferrous material was removed by the scrapyard before the ship was abandoned.

-Nearby hulks include Stonehouse 1.
+Nearby hulks include Stonehouse 1 on the same beach.

 Position OS: SX 46248 53763